 What It Means

 Most economists expected the hurricanes to cause the economic activity to moderate in the summer, but it didn’t a whole lot.
-Indeed, the growth rate was basically the same as in the spring.
+Indeed, the growth rate was the same as in the spring.
 The strong increase was powered by robust business investment and additions to inventories as well as solid consumer demand.
-But in each of those categories, there is warning.
+But in each of those categories, there is a warning.
 Let’s start with business investment.
 Spending on intellectual property was good, but not great.
 Purchases of equipment were robust but firms didn’t build very much.
 The major addition to growth came from inventory building.
 Firms had been running lean and mean, so it is not clear if the increase in stocks was intended and whether it will be sustained.
 Inventories, by themselves, added nearly three-quarters of a percent to growth.
 Then there is the consumer spending number.
 Household demand for services was mediocre and spending on nondurable goods was okay.
-But what really drove things was a surge in durable goods demand.
+But what drove things was a surge in durable goods demand.
 Much of that came from the huge September vehicle sales, which was likely the result of people replacing waterlogged vehicles.
 That is not sustainable.
 Finally, the trade deficit narrowed, adding to growth.
-But that was the result of imports declining and if the economy is really growing strongly, that is not something we should be seeing.
-As for inflation, it accelerated from second quarter levels, but it is hardly at a level that the Fed has to worry about.
+But that was the result of imports declining and if the economy is growing strongly, that is not something we should be seeing.
+As for inflation, it accelerated from second-quarter levels, but it is hardly at a level that the Fed has to worry about.

 The University of Michigan’s Consumer Sentiment index maintained its mid-month rise and posted a solid increase for the month.
 Both current conditions and expectations rose a similar amount, indicating the respondents were both happy about where they are right now as well as hopeful things will get even better.

 Markets & Fed Policy Implications